Subtle changes in the mole above could not have been identified by the naked eye, yet this was found to be an early melanoma.

 This is known as sequential digital dermoscopy, useful if your consultant is concerned about a lesion but not sufficiently for immediate action.
 A better solution than surgical removal of a perhaps innocent area.

 Think of a scale from 1 (absolutely benign) to 5 (a clear melanoma).
-Actions for both are evident but what about lesions which are 2, 3, or 4, the grey areas at the heart of screening, long and short term.
+Actions for both are evident but what about lesions which are 2, 3, or 4, the grey areas at the heart of long and short term screening.

 Dismissing them as benign would be false reassurance, immediately attacking them with a scalpel no better.
 Short term monitoring has been shown to detect more melanomas and reduce the number of normal moles removed, a double advantage.